-The preparation of the Plan is being sponsored by Dronfield Town Council, led by the Dronfield Town Neighbourhood Plan Steering Group, consisting of town councillors, representatives of community groups and neighbourhood planning consultants.
-In September 2016, the town was officially designated as a neighbourhood plan area for the purposes of Section 61G of the Town and Country Planning Act 1990.
+13. Preparation of the plan is being sponsored by Dronfield Town Council, led by the Dronfield Town Neighbourhood Plan Steering Group, consisting of Town Councillors, representatives of several community groups and neighbourhood planning consultants.
+In September 2016, the town was officially designated as a neighbourhood area for the purposes of Section 61G of the Town and Country Planning Act 1990.

-The Steering Group determined at the outset that extensive engagement with the community and other bodies and people with an interest in how the town develops would be part of the Plan's preparation.
-Throughout 2017 and 2018, Dronfield Neighbourhood Plan Steering Group carried out a number of consultation events and activities to capture the thoughts and feelings of the community.
-A summary of the results from these consultation Advice has also been sought from several specialist community stakeholders.
-Each was independent of the Town Council and the wider Steering Group exercises can be found on the Town Council website at http:// www.dronfield.gov.uk/ neighbourhood-plan.html.
+14. The Steering Group determined at the outset that extensive engagement with the community and other bodies and people with an interest in how the town develops would be part of the plan's preparation.
+Throughout 2017, Dronfield Neighbourhood Plan Steering Group carried out a number of community consultation drop-in events to capture the thoughts and feelings of the community.
+A summary of the results of the consultation can be found in Appendix 1.

+Advice has also been sought from several specialist community stakeholders.
+Each was independent of the Town Council and the wider Steering Group

-Advice has also been sought from several specialist community stakeholders 7-6.
-Each was independent of the Town Council and the wider Steering Group and, due to their specialist knowledge and/or experience, able to give guidance and opinions on issues of importance for the Plan's development and test assumptions made by the Steering Group about the future of the town.
-A full list of specialist advisors who presented to the Steering Group is included in Appendix 1.
+15. Advice has also been sought from several specialist community stakeholders.
+Each was independent of the Town Council and the wider Steering Group and, due to their specialist knowledge and/or experience, able to give guidance and opinions on issues of importance for the plan's development and test assumptions made by the Steering Group about the future of the town.
+A full list of specialist advisors who presented to the Steering Group is included in Appendix 2.